 Boston is the capital and most populous city in the Commonwealth of Massachusetts, United States.
 It is a city blending history and intellect with its cobblestone streets and renowned universities like Harvard and MIT.
 Thousands of students flock here every year considering the progressive subjects, sports, and job & entrepreneurial opportunities.
-However, beneath this academic excellence lies the real catch – the cost of living in Boston.
-In this blog, we’ll peel back the layers and navigate the realities of making it in this lively city.
-So let’s dive in!
+If you’re planning to move here for higher studies, it’s important to understand the cost of living in Boston.

 Cost of Living in Boston